The-Scripters-Guild/ForgeWiki/forge/modes/invasion.md

 ### Scavenging and Equipment

 Weapons are available throughout all phases and can be found on pads, lockers, drop pods, and chests.
 Weapon spawns are "Red Racked," meaning a single weapon will not respawn until the previously spawned weapon has been despawned.
 The respawn time for these weapons is 10 seconds.
+Normal weapon spawns in lockers and trunks do not use waypoints.

 Grenades and equipment are tied to player loadouts rather than map spawns.
 However, these items can be collected from players who have dropped them upon death.